 - Gitzo series 2 tripod with Acratech head

 The Loxia lenses are really remarkable.
-Image quality, especially slighty stopped down is really great of all three Loxias.
+Image quality, especially slightly stopped down is really great of all three Loxias.
 Even the 35mm, which has a bad reputation, is stopped down to f/5.6 very good.
 Only the last few pixels in the corners are never getting really sharp, similar to the Zeiss 50mm Makro Planar.
 In most images this just doesn’t matter.
-The small size, mechanical construction and haptics of the Loxias reminds me of the Leica M lenses, which says a lot.
-For me the Loxias are at the moment the best reason to switch to Sony.
+The small size, mechanical construction, and haptics of the Loxias remind me of the Leica M lenses, which says a lot.
+For me, the Loxias are at the moment the best reason to switch to Sony.

-Image quality of the A7RII files is comparable to the D800E files.
+The image quality of the A7RII files is comparable to the D800E files.
 The dynamic range of the D800E is slightly better.
 Recovery of underexposed image parts is as good with the A7RII as with the D800E but it’s a bit easier to recover clipped overexposed highlights with the D800E.
-With the A7RII in these areas often the color information is lost or at least much reduced and can’t be fully recovered in PP. This was most obvious in overexposed parts of the sky (sunrise / sunset situations).
+With the A7RII in these areas often the color information is lost or at least much reduced and can’t be fully recovered in PP. This was most obvious in overexposed parts of the sky (sunrise/sunset situations).
 Therefore be careful with the A7RII with the rule ETTR (expose to the right of the histogram, if you don’t know what this means, just google for ETTR).
-In high contrast situations it is often better to underexpose an image even more than you would normally do with other cameras like the D800E.
-Since I haven’t done any tests with other settings, these observations are only valid for shooting with uncompressed RAW and in 14 bit mode.
+In high contrast situations, it is often better to underexpose an image even more than you would normally do with other cameras like the D800E.
+Since I haven’t done any tests with other settings, these observations are only valid for shooting with uncompressed RAW and in 14-bit mode.

 But not everything is perfect with the Sony A7RII.

-In addition the coating of the sensor surface (more precise the coating of the surface of the cover glass / filter on top of the sensor) of the A7RII seems to be rather delicate.
-There are several stories on the internet were the coating has been damaged by cleaning with too much pressure of by using the wrong cleaning liquid.
+In addition, the coating of the sensor surface (more precise the coating of the surface of the cover glass/filter on top of the sensor) of the A7RII seems to be rather delicate.
+There are several stories on the internet where the coating has been damaged by cleaning with too much pressure by using the wrong cleaning liquid.
 Sony gives the advice to never wet clean the sensor by yourself and always send it to a Sony service center, which is just not practicable.
 Especially not with a sensor that catches dirt so easily.

 My guess is that either I will get used to the regular necessary cleanings soon or it will be a real annoyance for me.